Hayden has been in Europe – well London and Barcelona, for seven and a half years. It is a long time and he hadn’t felt he has seen a lot of Europe.

 Second day, out of Trieste, Jane, our friendly TomTom voice, thought differently to our 520km plan to Liechtenstein and guided us on motorways north of Trieste to Villach and Salzburg in Austria, to Rosenheim in Germany, then back into Austria, around Innsbruck and finally into Liechtenstein – 727km.
 Jane thought it would be quicker!

 By now it was Sunday afternoon and Hayden was getting calls from his colleagues at Titan in London that a server had crashed.
 So as we hurtled along German and Austrian motorways, Hayden was re-booting servers in London.
 A day of mixed technologies.

 We stayed high in the mountains in Liechtenstein in a village called Malbun (not Melbourne).
 We had a little rain and cool air, a pleasant change from the heat of Croatia.
-After a hearty dinner and a long, cool sleep we headed up the chairlift to see Liechtenstein from above.
+We had a hearty dinner of the best steaks we have ever eaten – papá steak for Hayden, mamá steak for Bruce and baby steak for me..
+Then it was a long, cool sleep.
+In the morning we headed up the chairlift to see Liechtenstein from above.
 We walked down the mountain, viewing beautiful green valleys dotted with quaint wooden houses and larger chalets, lots of colourful wild flowers and clouds dancing across the mountain tops.